ultraio/docs-blockchain/docs/blockchain/block-producers/index.md

 ### Performance Optimization

-BPs are expected to maintain reliable and performant infrastructure to ensure the smooth operation of the blockchain.
+Block producers are expected to maintain reliable and performant infrastructure to ensure the smooth operation of the blockchain.

 This includes optimizing server performance, maintaining high-speed internet connections, and promptly addressing any technical issues.